dreadl0ck/netcap/README.md

 ## Specification

 *Netcap* files have the file extension **.ncap** or **.ncap.gz** if compressed with gzip and contain serialized protocol buffers of one type.
 Naming of each file happens according to the naming in the [gopacket](https://godoc.org/github.com/google/gopacket) library: a short uppercase letter representation for common protocols, and a camel case version full word version for less common protocols.
 Audit records are modeled as protocol buffers.
 Each file contains a header that specifies which type of audit records is inside the file, what version of *Netcap* was used to generate it, what input source was used and what time it was created.
-Each audit record should be tagged with the timestamp the packet was seen,  in the format seconds.microseconds.
+Each audit record should be tagged with the timestamp the packet was seen,  in the format *seconds.microseconds*.
 Output is written to a file that represents each data structure from the protocol buffers definition, i.e. *TCP.ncap*, *UDP.ncap*.
 For this purpose, the audit records are written as length delimited records into the file.

 ## Quickstart

-Read traffic live from interface, stop with Ctrl-C (SIGINT):
+Read traffic live from interface, stop with *Ctrl-C* (*SIGINT*):

     $ netcap -iface eth0